-- (a) If an employee is absent without authorized leave under the provisions of Section 17.1, for ten (10) or more consecutive days, the employee shall be considered to have abandoned the position and voluntarily resigned from the University. - (b) Notwithstanding paragraph (a), above, if the employee's absence is for reasons beyond the control of the employee and the employee notifies the University as soon as practicable, the employee will not be considered to have abandoned the position. - 16.9 Employee Assistance Program.
+- (a) An employee absent without authorized leave under the provisions of Section 17.1 for ten (10) or more consecutive days shall be considered to have abandoned the position and voluntarily resigned from the University, unless the absence if for reasons beyond the control of the employee and the employee notifies the University as soon as practicable. - 16.9 Employee Assistance Program.
 Neither the fact of an employee's participation in an employee assistance program, nor information generated by participation in the program, shall be used as a reason for discipline under this Article, except for information relating to an employee's failure to participate in an employee assistance program consistent with the terms to which the employee and the University have agreed.